pjebs/jsonerror/README.md

 **How do I use this package?**

-When you want to return an error (e.g. from a function), just return a `JSONError` struct.
+When you want to return an error (e.g. from a function), just return a `JE` struct.
 See the example code above.

 Or you can use it with `panic()`.